RepoBean/Workout-Tracker-WebApp/docs/memory_bank/TESTING_IMPLEMENTATION.md

 - [ ] Implement test coverage reporting

 ## Current Status
-As of the current implementation, the backend testing infrastructure has been set up with pytest and SQLite, and authentication endpoint tests have been implemented.
+As of the current implementation, the backend testing infrastructure has been set up with pytest and SQLite.
+Authentication endpoint tests have been implemented, and workout plan endpoint tests have been added with good coverage (61%).
 The next priority is to expand backend tests to cover more endpoints and implement frontend testing.